imagekit-developer/imagekit-dotnet/README.md

 For any feedback or to report any issues or general implementation support, please reach out to [support@imagekit.io](mailto:support@imagekit.io)

+## Contributing

+### Testing

+To generate a code coverage report, install [ReportGenerator](https://github.com/danielpalme/ReportGenerator) and use the VSCode task or run the generate task on the command line.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) File for details